 Animated video explaining self-referral to psychological therapies services for stress, anxiety or depression.

 What to do during a panic attack

-The next time you feel a panic attack coming on, try the following:
+The next time you feel a panic attack coming on:

 - stay where you are, if possible